 ii.
 Certain Financial Assets and Liabilities

 iii.
-Defined Benefit Plans - Plan Assets
+Defined Employee Benefit Plans - Plan Assets

-The financial statements are presented in INR (?)
+The Standalone financial statements are presented in INR (?)
 (Indian Rupees), which is also Company's functional currency and all values are rounded to the nearest crore, except when otherwise indicated.
 Amounts less than ' 50,00,000 have been presented as "0".

-3. Material accounting policies a.
-Property, plant and equipment i.
-Recognition and measurement
+3. Summary of Material accounting policiesa.
+Property, plant and equipment

-Property, plant and equipment are stated at original / acquisition cost grossed up with the amount of tax / duty benefits availed, less accumulated depreciation and accumulated impairment losses, if any.
+Property, plant and equipment are stated at original/ acquisition cost grossed up with the amount of tax/ duty benefits availed, less accumulated depreciation and accumulated impairment losses, if any.

 The residual values, useful lives and method of depreciation of property, plant and equipment are reviewed at each financial year end and adjusted prospectively, if appropriate.

-If significant parts of an item of property, plant and equipment have different useful lives, then they are
+If significant parts of an item of property, plant and equipment have different useful lives, then they are accounted for as separate items (major components) of property, plant and equipment.

 When significant parts of plant and equipment are required to be replaced at intervals, the Company depreciates them separately based on their specific useful lives and they are accounted for as separate items (major components) of property, plant and equipment.